 Student associations off campus

-There are various student associations outside of campus that work for the welfare of national and international students.
+Various student associations outside of campus work for the welfare of national and international students.

 Ireland has a national representative body for tertiary level students called as the Union of Students in Ireland (USI) that stands for almost 400,000 students in over 40+ colleges/universities that works for student rights and support.

 Many Irish institutions have well-experienced counsellors to assist its international students suffering from any academic, personal or social issues.